HR OPERATIONS

 Discovery Call

-A free 30-minute conversation to understand your current state — whether you’re starting from scratch or fixing something that’s broken.
+A free 30-minute conversation to understand your current state — whether you’re starting from scratch or rebuilding a process that isn’t working.
 We’ll discuss your company size, culture, business cycle, and what you need performance management to accomplish.

 Assessment & Stakeholder Input

-For Redesign engagements, we audit your current process and interview managers and HR to understand what’s working and what’s not.
+For Redesign engagements, we audit your current process and interview managers and HR to understand what’s working and what isn’t.
 For Design engagements, we assess your business context — growth stage, leadership maturity, existing HR systems — to build something that fits.

 System Design

 We design the full performance management system — philosophy, goals, reviews, ratings, calibration, and manager tools.
 Everything is tailored to your organization’s stage, culture, and needs.
-We present options where trade-offs exist (e.g., ratings vs. no ratings, annual vs. quarterly cycles) and help you make informed decisions.
+On the decisions where trade-offs exist — ratings approach, review cadence, calibration model — we bring a clear recommendation and name the trade-offs, and you make the call.
+We record every decision before we build.

 Training, Rollout & Follow-Up